top of page

 Islands having a diameter of 0.186” and a height of 0.061” are formed when 0.186” diameter holes are punch-cut in 0.061” thick rubber sheets.
 The island through-holes can also be laser cut or water jet cut in the rubber sheets.

-SOLVENT-ADHESIVE ISLAND CONSTRUCTION
+SOLVENT BASED ADHESIVE ISLAND CONSTRUCTION

 Islands that are mold-formed using solvent-based adhesives require special procedures due to evaporation of the adhesive solvent.
 When a mixture of agglomerates, foam glass beads and the solvent adhesive is level-filled in the rubber mold sheet holes, the mixture is then heated by conduction from the island bottom.
 Heating the mixture evaporate the solvent in the adhesive which creates solvent-fume gas bubbles that expand within the island structures.
 As the gas bubbles expand within the islands, they tend to push the island abrasive mixtures up and out of the rubber island mold holes.